openstack/ironic/doc/source/admin/drivers/ilo.rst

     servers.
 By default, this step is disabled.
   ``reset_ilo``:
     Resets the iLO.
 By default, this step is disabled.
+  ``erase_devices``:
+    An inband clean step that performs disk erase on all the disks including the disks visible to OS as well as the raw disks visible to Smart Storage Administrator (SSA).
+This step supports erasing of the raw disks visible to SSA in Proliant servers only with the ramdisk created using diskimage-builder from Ocata release.
+By default, this step is disabled.
+    See `Disk Erase Support`_ for more details.

 * For in-band cleaning operations supported by ``agent_ilo`` driver, see :ref:`InbandvsOutOfBandCleaning`.